What is Ketamine?

-The degree of relief can vary among patients; some sufferers get only partial relief, some do not get relief until completion of the infusion series, and some do not respond to ketamine at all.
+Some sufferers get only partial relief, some do not get relief until completion of the infusion series, and some do not respond to ketamine at all.
 Some patients have additional medical conditions and/or take outside prescribed medications that can reduce its effectiveness.

-The most commonly reported side effects include drowsiness, mild nausea, and a temporary increase in blood pressure.
+The most commonly reported side effects include mild nausea, drowsiness, and a temporary increase in blood pressure.
 The Revitalist staff will closely monitor your blood pressure and heart rate throughout the course of the infusion.